Posted by: Jeffrey T. Lynch, M.D., M.P.H. in Well Vision

 Associated Eye Care

-As we begin another new year in the St. Croix Valley, it’s a perfect time to prioritize our health.
-Most people recognize the importance of visiting a primary care physician for routine health checkups and scheduling regular dental cleanings for oral hygiene.
-But did you know that seeing your eye doctor regularly is just as essential?
-Routine eye exams are a vital step to maintaining or even improving your vision, and they are crucial at every stage of life.
+As we begin another new year in the St. Croix Valley, it’s a natural time to refocus on our health.
+Most people recognize the importance of visiting a primary care physician for routine checkups and seeing a dentist for regular cleanings.
+But regular visits to your eye doctor are just as essential.
+Comprehensive eye exams are a key part of preventive care at every stage of life—helping to protect, preserve, and sometimes even improve vision.

 Why Eye Exams Matter